jedisct1/libsodium/README.markdown

 still run everywhere.

-Sodium is tested on a variety of compilers and operating systems, including Windows (with MingW or Visual Studio), iOS and Android.
+Sodium is tested on a variety of compilers and operating systems, including Windows (with MingW or Visual Studio, x86 and x64), iOS and Android.

 ## Installation